 While blueberry puree is still warm add glucose syrup and lemon juice.
 Set aside.

-Melt white chocolate in the microwave using 30 seconds intervals.
+Melt white chocolate in the microwave using 30 seconds intervals or use double boiler method.

 Add unsalted butter and emulsify again.

 Transfer ganache to a flat surface (I use glass container).
-Cover with plastic wrap to contact and let set for 8 hours (or overnight) in the fridge.
+Cover ganache with plastic wrap “to contact” and let it set for 8-12 hours (or overnight) in the fridge.

 - Coffee & Baileyes macarons